ADR-011: Cost-Based Routing With Quota Pools

 Only surviving candidates receive cost scores.
 This preserves the ADR-006 principle that manual pins are override signals and prevents price scoring from accidentally making an excluded provider “almost eligible.”

-Power bounds are deliberately not a hard eligibility filter in this ADR.
+Power bounds are deliberately not hard eligibility filters in this ADR.
 FEAT-004

 and ADR-009 define MinPower and MaxPower as soft scoring inputs after

-outside the band may still be ranked when its cost, health, and capability trade
+model outside the band may still be ranked when its cost, health, and

 Effective Cost Formula